36.70A.020 << 36.70A.030 >> 36.70A.035

 (c) Stops on rail or fixed guideway systems; or

-(d) Stops on bus rapid transit routes.
+(d) Stops on bus rapid transit routes, including those stops that are under construction.

 (26) "Middle housing" means buildings that are compatible in scale, form, and character with single-family houses and contain two or more attached, stacked, or clustered homes including duplexes, triplexes, fourplexes, fiveplexes, sixplexes, townhouses, stacked flats, courtyard apartments, and cottage housing.